presquepartout/SayerPythonProject/MaisPourquoi.md

 Many venerated texts and university style classes are taught from a conceptual framework, which is great.
 But computer programming is completely grounded in application.
 It is necessary to do, to learn.
 And if one cannot do, one is stuck.

-The goal of these lessons in Python is to reach basic confidence in using a computer language, kind of the way a baby does.
+The goal of these lessons in Python is to reach basic confidence in using a computer language, kind of the way a baby learns a language:
 It's not important for a baby to know the parts of speech or that sentences need subjects and predicates.

-It's very important for a baby to make eye contact and say hello, learn names of family members, asks for what she needs.
+It's very important for a baby to make eye contact and say hello, learn names of family members, ask for what she needs.

 So this is a course in learning to program like a baby learns to talk.
 Imagine, in a few years you'll be able to really say something.